 I appreciated every minute of these unofficial internships.
-Each director was unique, but each one was generous with their time and talents, and each changed the lives of everyone with whom they worked.
+Each director was unique: each was generous with their time and talents, and each changed the lives of everyone with whom they worked.

-And then Dolly Stevens took a chance on me and decided to produce and direct my Civil War play, All for the Union (then known as The Waterford Girls).
++Dolly Stevens took a chance on me and decided to produce and direct my Civil War play, All for the Union (first known as The Waterford Girls).
 Dolly had been the first Musical Theatre graduate from Shenandoah Conservatory and the instructor of my first adult acting class.

 From Dolly I learned things about commanding stage space, effective blocking, and a whole goodie bag of acting techniques.

-One day during rehearsals for my play, Dolly watched a young actress who kept crying during an emotional monologue.
+For instance, one day during rehearsals for my play, Dolly watched a young actress keep crying during an emotional monologue.
 She stopped her and said, "Listen.
-If you cry, the audience doesn't have to… and they won't.
+If you cry, the audience doesn't have to and they won't.
 But if you almost cry, the audience will cry for you, and then you have them."
 Dolly was dead right, and I've used that technique ever since.

 Then there's Tom Sweitzer - another theatre force.
-From watching Tom, I learned other important things, like how to layer and build rehearsals — how to take into account where each actor is in the development of their character and give them one step at a time to work on (instead of asking for everything at once).
-Tom had been working on a musical based on his childhood in Altoona, PA.
-I was thrilled when he asked me write the book using his concept and outline.
-When we began rehearsal for Porches, I remember speaking to him about a particular actor, asking him why he wasn't pushing this person more.
+From watching Tom, I learned important things, like how to layer and build rehearsals — how to take into account where each actor is in the development of their character and how to give them one step at a time to work on (instead of asking for everything at once).
+Tom had been writing the music for a musical based on his childhood in Altoona, PA, and I was thrilled when he asked me write the book using his concept and outline.
+When we began rehearsal for that musical, Porches, I remember speaking to him about a particular actor, asking him why he wasn't pushing this person more.
 Tom said, "He's not ready.
 I'll bring that to him when he's ready."
 And he was spot on.
 That blew me away.

 For instance, when actors over-focus on remembering their lines or stage movement, improv is a great way to shake them loose.
-When I was directing my play, Arms and the Highlander*, we were working through the first scene - where a young woman was beginning to fall in love with a British soldier.
-Colonial American soldiers were looking for him, and when they came knocking at the door, the British soldier pulls out a knife and prepares to defend himself.
-But the young woman pushes him behind a door to hide him and lets in the searching soldiers.
-It was crucial the actress caught the gist of the moment, because the audience wouldn’t be able to see the British soldier's tension — only the young woman's face.
+When I was directing my play, Arms and the Highlander*, we were working through the first scene in which a young woman meets and begins to fall in love with a British soldier.
+Colonial American soldiers (Minutemen) were looking for him.
+When they came knocking at the young woman's door, the British soldier pulls out a knife and prepares to defend himself.
+The young woman pushes him behind a door to hide him and lets in the searching soldiers.

-So I stopped rehearsal and asked the British soldier to act out what would happen if those Minuteman found him hiding behind the door.
+So I stopped rehearsal and asked the British soldier and the Minutemen to act out exactly what would happen if the soldiers found him hiding there.
 Okay.
-It's a fake knife (collapsible), but they got into a serious brawl that ended when a Minuteman disconnected the British soldier's thoughts from his actions.
+It's a fake knife (collapsible), but they got into a serious brawl that ended when a Minuteman disconnected that British soldier's thoughts from his actions.

-The actress got it.
 She played the tension from there on out.
-She was brilliant, and the scene began to glow.
+She was brilliant, in fact, and the scene began to glow.
 Improv saved the day once more.

 Another huge influence has been the actors themselves.
 When you have a talented actor, there are times you just stand back in awe... and learn as much as you can from them.
 Without question, the actor who's influenced me most was my own mother... that beautiful woman who happily defended me from my friend's mother when I was five years old.
 Maxine Bean was an amazing actor - a child radio star in St. Louis, Missouri, and the star of many college productions at Grinnell College in Iowa.
-After my father passed, she came to live with us in Loudoun and worked with me in area theatre: favorite roles include the "School Marm" in Dolly and Tom's, TREASURES: The Musical Adventures of Tom Sawyer, and the starring role as "Miss Violet" in Tom's and my PORCHES.
+After my father passed away, she came to live with us in Loudoun County and worked with me in area theatre: favorite roles include the "School Marm" in Dolly and Tom's musical, TREASURES: The Musical Adventures of Tom Sawyer, and the starring role as "Miss Violet" in Tom's and my musical PORCHES.
 She was incredibly generous on stage.
 This is a little hard to describe, but every actor who worked with her knows exactly what I mean.
-An added connection to the actors on stage - gaining the character's full attention.
-In short, she was deeply serious about the craft, bit there were limits.
-One of Miss Violet's lines always got a huge life.
+She gave an added connection to the actors on stage and gained both the actors' full attention and the audiences' admiration.
+She was deeply serious about the craft.
+One of Miss Violet's lines always got a huge laugh.
 Always.
-And one night, the actor who plays her sister suddenly stole the line.
+But one night, the actor who played her sister suddenly stole the line, so she got the laugh.
 Maxine didn't lose a beat on stage, but when she got backstage, she looked the actress dead in the eye and growled, "NEVER do that again"... and she never did.

 And I remain particularly grateful to all my friends from the old neighborhood who asked me to boss them around.